Update – we played with beads at the most recent braiding get-together and made actual FB’s! (finished bracelets)

 However, I am not so sure it would be workable with beads as they are heavier, and more awkward in general.
 I haven’t tested this type of beading with A-fell braiding though.
 Let me know how it goes if you try it!

 Terry Nimmer not only sent me photos of his beading experiments, but also some very cogent notes of observations (you can read them in the footnotes to this Readers’ Pics post).
-In his own words, he didn’t end up being a fan of the beading process, and I’m not sure I’m one either… Stringing the beads onto threads before braiding can be a little tedious (or, if you are excited about the braid – suspenseful).
-Which can make subsequent mistakes or false starts all the more irritating.
-But once the braiding and beading is working, you have the (not-quite-instant) gratification of seeing the beaded pattern emerge.
+In his own words, he didn’t end up being a fan of the beading process, and I’m not sure I’m one either… Stringing the beads onto threads before braiding takes some time, and can be either tedious or suspenseful, depending on how excited you are about the braid.
+And a subsequent mistake might mean not only unbraiding, but also unstringing and restringing a lot of beads.
+But once the braiding and beading is working, it is very gratifying to see the beaded pattern emerge!

 Re my ocean-theme charm bracelet: the braid is an Unorthodox type braid, but one in which only the loops at the center of the braid are penetrated by the braiding finger—the loops on the edges of the braid are skipped over.
 This is the opposite of the more common unorthodox braid in which the loop or loops at the center of the braid are skipped over by the braider.
 For example the “broad lace of 5 bowes” of the medieval loop braiding manuscripts.
 My braid had more loops than 5, though.
 I can’t now remember how many but it would have been at least 9.